dinamohamed85/node-basics/README.md

     - uptime        -> the system uptime in number of seconds
 - node os.js
 - url module - Uniform Resource Locator:-
+    - create new instance(object) from URL class by your website url
     - href          -> Serialized URL
     - host          -> Host (root domain)
     - hostname      -> Hostname (does not get port)